 Anterior-posterior (AP) erect

 Exposure of image

-- Ensure the whole abdomen is visible from diaphragm to pelvis.
+Assess the X-ray to ensure the whole abdomen is visible from the level of the diaphragm to the pelvis.

-It’s important to have a systematicapproach to interpreting abdominal X-rays as this reduces the risk of missing pathology.
+It’s important to have a systematicapproach to interpreting abdominal X-rays as this decreases the risk of missing pathology.

 Bowel and other organs

 Differentiating between the small and largebowel on an abdominal X-ray is not always straightforward but there are a number of clues that may help you: